RaviKMalhotra/CCSP/Domain 4 - Cloud Applications Security/Domain 4 Important Questions 3.md

 Answer: A

-### [tricky important knowledge] Question # 84 - 	James wants to test his software for business logic issues that [knowledgeable users could use to take advantage of his software].
+### Question # 84 - 	James wants to test his software for business logic issues that [knowledgeable users could use to take advantage of his software].
 What type of testing should he invest in?
 A.  Abuse case testing.
 B.	Black box testing.
 C.	Use case testing.